yflyzhang/simpleR1/README.md

 ```

-## Requirements
+## Dependencies
-See `requirements.txt` for a full list, but generally you don't need to install all of them.
+See `requirements.txt` for a full list, but generally you don't need to install all of them. <br>
 Key dependencies include and can be installed as follows:

 ```bash